manan-m-shah/joks/README.md

 # joks - a package manager for node.js

 The purpose of this project is to provide a basic understanding of how package managers work.
-Although fully functional, it is not meant to be a production-ready package manager, and is not made for use in real-world projects.
+Although functional, it is not meant to be a production-ready package manager, and is not made for use in real-world projects.

 ## Installation